 The Holy See has designated a number of Jubilee Days throughout 2025 to recognize and celebrate different groups of people and various ministries in the Church.
-The Jubilee of Musical Bands will be held on Saturday, May 10, and Sunday, May 11, 2025; however, these resources can be used for engaging and celebrating musical bands at any time throughout the Jubilee Year.
-It should be noted that the official language used for this celebration on the Vatican Calendar is the associated with schools and universities, performing at athletic events and show competitions that take place on a field.
-This USCCB resource uses the term "musical bands" to be inclusive of a wider variety of musical ensembles.
+The Jubilee of Choirs will be held on Saturday, Nov 22, and Sunday, Nov 23, 2025; however, these resources can be used for engaging and celebrating choirs at any time throughout the Jubilee Year.